yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 	"./ls1.png| Clean UI"
   >}}

-Usage is simple, set Frame Generation to the right to `LSFG`, if you’re an Intel iGPU user, set Legacy capture API to enabled, open yuzu, enable Scale and switch back to playing your game, or press the default hotkey Ctrl + Alt + S while in game.
-Exclusive fullscreen recommended.
+Simply set Frame Generation on the right to `LSFG`.
+If you’re an Intel iGPU user, set Legacy capture API to enabled, open yuzu, enable Scale, and switch back to playing your game, or press the default hotkey `Ctrl + Alt + S` while in-game.
+Exclusive fullscreen is recommended.

 {{< imgs
 	"./ls2.png| Scroll down to find it"